ethereal-nfts/biffy.ai-contracts/README.md

 ### Phase 3: Desiring Machine
 #### BitsForAi Staking
-- 1500 Love per Bits staked.
+- 0.001 Love/day per Bits staked.
 Quantity bonuses:
 - +5% if 50% of all Bits staked.
 - +5% if 75% of all Bits staked.